- Analytical Facilities

 Envision yourself in a community of world-class scholars and instructors, learning to explore the Earth and solve global problems.
-We are home to the only comprehensive oceanographic and atmospheric research programs in Oregon, and we have equally stellar programs in geology, geography, geospatial studies, and marine resource management.
+We are home to the only comprehensive oceanographic and atmospheric research programs in Oregon, and we have equally stellar programs in geology, geography, geospatial studies, environmental sciences, and marine resource management.
 Whether you want to collect ice cores from Antarctica, use advanced computer models, help local fishing communities implement sustainable practices, learn about water conflict management or collect data aboard a research vessel, we have a graduate or undergraduate program for you.
 Launch your adventure here!

 A strong foundation in physical science paired with an interdisciplinary focus on biological, social, political and economic systems will help you understand Earth’s changing climate.
-Degree: B.S.
+Degree: Bachelor of Science

 Want to understand and help resolve some of today's most challenging scientific and policy issues?
 Come learn about climate change, pollution, biodiversity conservation, sustainability and more.
 (Offered at the Corvallis and Cascades campuses and online through Ecampus) Degree: Bachelor of Science

 Couple this certificate with another degree to gain in-demand skills in geovisualization, digital cartography and geospatial data.
 (Offered online or on campus)